Can I Be A Provider And A Patient? A movement toward a healthier workplace.

 Think, for a moment, of that thing, that thing that you keep under wraps because you are not allowed to talk about it.
 Imagine that it were a part of everyday conversation, that you could talk to anyone without fear of judgment, and you could express all of your emotions and fully feel them in the presence of others.
 Our world is not like that, and I do not expect it to be.
 However, I do hope that we can move closer to a world where it is easier to find support and acceptance among our coworkers, and we can, when it serves our mission, share our own experiences with transparency to people receiving mental health services without fear of losing our jobs.

 I consider my experience an asset to hospitals, but the potential growth of that asset has yet to be supported by a workplace.
 I would like to grow into a provider who is an ally to patients and other coworkers who are in similarly conflicted roles.
 I have hope that I can discover ways to be more fully effective at work through the vision of a better, more understanding and supportive environment, and I hope to help “mental health institution,” live more fully up to its name.
-There may be a time when I reach a wall to meeting this goal, and when that time comes, I will continue to focus on following and forging a different path for myself, a path that may incidentally help someone else find their way to empowerment in their own health, and to an inspired, purposeful life.
+There may be a time when I reach a wall to meeting this goal, and when that time comes, I will continue to focus on following and forging a different path for myself, a path that I hope may help someone else find their way to empowerment in their own health, and to a more empowered, inspired, and purposeful life.